 - How the student's academic and/or research background ties directly to the project.

 - How the project will contribute to the student's overall education at UNI

-- A detailed budget that includes costs per item, total number of items, total project costs and a justification of the items included in the budget sheet or within the narrative.
-(Please use the budget form provided.)
+- A one page budjet sheet (provided) that includes description of item, costs per item, total number of items, total project costs.
+Additionally, a justification of the items must be included.

 - SOAR Application